Easy Homemade Cranberry Pistachio Bread from Scratch

 Instructions

-4. In a food processor, combine cranberries and 1 TBSP sugar.
-Pulse to process just until roughly chopped.
+- In a food processor, combine cranberries and 1 TBSP sugar.
+Pulse to process just until roughly chopped (alternatively, you can chop the berries by hand, or simply leave them whole if you prefer).
 Add these into the sugar and egg mixture, mixing on low speed just until combined.

-6. With the mixer on low speed, add half of the flour mixture to the wet ingredients.
+- With the mixer on low speed, add half of the flour mixture to the wet ingredients, mixing just until incorporated.

-11. Allow to cool for a few minutes in the pan before transferring to a cooling rack to cool completely.
+- Allow to cool for a few minutes in the pan before transferring to a cooling rack to cool completely before slicing and serving.

 Notes

-The pudding mix can be omitted if preferred, though I love the light green hue and the hints of pistachio flavor it adds.
+- The pudding mix can be omitted if preferred, though I love the pale green hue and the hints of pistachio flavor it adds.
+You can also add some green food coloring if you prefer a more intense green color.

 Nutrition Information: